 There are many services you need in a new home purchase, for example, moving company estimates, utility connect and disconnect, cable or satellite hook up, and estimates on homeowner’s insurance.
 The builder expects you to handle all of these on your own.

 A sound investment idea!
-I have a complete list of service providers.
+I have a complete list of service providers, even those who specialize in cabin real estate.
 If moving from outside the area, one of our support staff can establish necessary accounts on your behalf.